gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

-ManagementContext represents the configuration for a Management API.
+ManagementContext represents the configuration for a specific environment of a Management API instance.

 <table>
     <thead>